WZTourney/wztourney.github.io/docs/index.md

 - Warrior
 - Hamza

-These five Mercenaries will be selected by draft.
+These Mercenaries will be selected by draft.
 Date of draft is **TBD**.

 The remainder of you Grunts will be required to pair up as duos of your own choosing and submit their team name to tournament coordinators by  **TBD**.